-So that it is out of doubt, that this religion, and these Scriptures, have always been malignantly opposed in the world.
-The only question that remains is, What it is that has made this opposition? whether or not it has been good or bad? whether it be the wickedness and corruption of the world, or not, that has done this?
-But of this there can be no greater doubt than that of the other, if we consider how causeless this cruelty has always been, who the opposers have been, and the manner in which they have opposed.
+So that it is out of doubt, that this religion, and these the world.
+The only question that remains is, What it is that has made this opposition? whether or not it has corruption of the world, or not, that has done this?
+But of this there can be no greater doubt than that of the other, been, who the opposers have been, and the manner in That the church of God has always met with great which they have opposed.
 The opposition has chiefly been from heathenism and popery; which are the fruits of the blindness, corruption, and wickedness of men, as the very deists themselves confess.
-The light of nature shows, that the religion of heathens, consisting in the worship of idols, and sacrificing their children to them, and in obscene and abominable rites and ceremonies, is wickedness.
+The light of nature worship of idols, and sacrificing their children to them, and in obscene and abominable rites and ceremonies, is wickedness.
 And the superstitions, idolatries, and usurpations of the church of Rome, are no less contrary to the light of nature.
-By this appears, that this opposition which has been made against the church of God, has been made by wicked men.
-And with regard to the opposition of the Jews in Christ's and the apostles' time, it was in a most corrupt time of that nation, when the people were generally become exceeding wicked, as some of the Jewish writers themselves, Josephus and others, who lived about that time, expressly declare.
+By this appears, that this opposition which has been made against the church of to the opposition of the Jews in Christ's and the apostles' time, it was in a most corrupt time of that nation, when the people were generally become exceeding wicked, as some of the Jewish writers themselves, Josephus and others, who lived about that time, expressly declare.
 And that it has been mere wickedness that has made this opposition, is manifest from the manner of opposition; the extreme violence, injustice, and cruelty, with which the church of God has been treated.
 It seems to show the hand of malignant infernal spirits.

-Now what reason can be assigned, why the corruption and wickedness of the world should so implacably set itself against this religion of Jesus Christ, and against the Scriptures, but only that they are contrary to wickedness, and consequently are good and holy?
+corruption and wickedness of the world should so implacably set itself against this religion of Jesus Christ, and against the Scriptures, but only that they are contrary to wickedness, and consequently are good and holy?
 Why should the enemies of Christ, for so many thousand years together, manifest such a mortal hatred of this religion, but only that it is the cause of God?
-If the Scriptures be not the word of God, and the religion of the church of Christ be not the true religion, then it must follow, that it is a most wicked religion; nothing but a pack of lies and abominable delusions, invented by the enemies of God.
-And if so, it is not likely that the enemies of God, and the wickedness of the world, would have maintained such a perpetual and implacable enmity against it.
+If the Scriptures be not the word of God, and the religion of the church of Christ be not the true religion, then it must follow, that it is a most wicked religion; nothing but a pack of lies and abominable delusions, invented heathen, who sought their overthrow.
+In the dark times by the enemies of God.
+And if so, it is not likely that the enemies of God, and the wickedness of the world, would have maintained such a perpetual and implacable them.
+And commonly, the enemies of the church have enmity against it.